devigner/grunt-requirejs-generator/README.md

 ## Release History

 -  7 November 2014, version 0.0.1: check in of the task
 -  7 November 2014, version 0.0.2: small tweaks for npm publishing
 -  7 November 2014, version 0.0.3: a task cannot have a dash in it!
 - 16 December 2014, version 0.0.7: Added special export for minified version
 -  5 January  2015, version 0.0.9: Fully AMD support (testing)
+- 15 January  2015, version 0.0.10: Testing minified version with AMD